 Since Whitmarsh joined the board Dec.
 9, the trustees have responded to state budget cuts by slashing about $4.4 million from the district's 2009-10 budget of nearly $297.7 million, on their way toward cutting $6.6 million by Feb.
 10. The board so far has eliminated more than 30 teachers, three district administrators and several maintenance workers.

-The board majority has also reorganized the district's legal office, adding another staff attorney and removing
+The board majority has also reorganized the district's legal office, adding another staff attorney and removing its top lawyer from the superintendent's direct chain of command.
+Now, the general counsel reports primarily to the board and supervises all legal contracts, which were previously under McHenry's control.

 Allen and Mayo voted against the reorganization, saying they weren't comfortable moving so quickly.